Til7701/website/src/markdown/home.md

 programming languages and frameworks.
 I used C# a bit more in school, but left it behind when I started my studies.
-Most of my projects are now using Java and the Spring Boot framework, if applicable, but I also tried out other languages like Rust, Python, and JavaScript.
+Most of my projects are now using Java and the Spring Boot framework, if applicable, but I also tried out other languages like Rust, PHP, Python, and JavaScript.